- Overview

 - DataBase Scripts

-What is a Release?
+What is a release?

-How are the Releases reviewed?
+How are releases reviewed?

-Who can create one?
+Who can create a release?

-Approval process and roles
+Approval process

 When the Model Technical Reviewer and Model Senior Responsible Officer review a release, one or both will leave a request for changes and/or approve.
 When approved by both roles, the release will be moved to Archived.

-Copyright © Crown Copyright 2025.
+Copyright © Crown Copyright 2026.